Graduate Faculty Membership Policies and Procedures

 A faculty member who has been approved to direct a thesis or dissertation retains the approval for that thesis or dissertation, on recommendation of the department, if that faculty member's graduate faculty status is moved to a lower category of membership.

-This periodic review shall also review the discipline's previously-approved criteria for graduate faculty membership.
-The discipline's criteria to be used until the next program review shall be approved, through the Graduate Council, by the procedure described in Section 2, above.
+This periodic review shall also review the discipline's previously approved criteria for graduate faculty membership.
+The discipline's criteria to be used until the next program review shall be approved, through the Graduate Council.

 Any recommendation or decision regarding graduate faculty membership may be appealed by the affected faculty member.